 The heritage of Ireland is found on the fiddle strings that are bowed nightly in neighborhood pubs across the country.
 Its pride is boomed from robust voices singing with pick-up bands in towns north and south.
 And, its beauty is found in the laughter and smiles of those who gather as their ancestors have for centuries—for a pint and a pat on the back.
 We ended up in awe at the people of this isle who truly reveled in each other’s company, who honored a culture that time has only enhanced.

-The Lofoten Islands, north of the Arctic Circle in Norway, served as another source of adventure inspiration one summer.
+The Lofoten Islands, north of the Arctic Circle in Norway, served as another source of adventure inspiration.
 Running north to south through the land of the midnight sun, the Lofotens are home to a few thousand hardy souls and the most dramatic mountains on earth.
 Here straight-up escarpments rise thousands of feet from the ocean, with serrated tops that slice into the sky.
 At their base, fishermen head out to maelstroms at sea, seeking cod and other fish that have sustained their country for generations.